zane0623/-/Juyuan_Agriculture_NFT_Platform_PRD.md

 - As a user, I want a smooth verification process so that I can quickly start using the platform

 **Acceptance Criteria:**
-- Multi-tier KYC verification (basic, intermediate, advanced)
+- Multi-tier KYC verification (basic, intermediate, advanced) tailored to each jurisdiction
-- Document verification with AI-powered validation
+- Document verification with AI-powered validation supporting multiple languages
-- Biometric verification for high-value transactions
+- Biometric verification for high-value transactions (>$10,000 USD equivalent)
-- AML transaction monitoring and reporting
+- AML transaction monitoring and reporting with real-time alerts
-- Sanctions list screening
+- Sanctions list screening against OFAC, UN, EU, and local lists
-- Regulatory reporting for Singapore MAS and Chinese authorities
+- Automated regulatory reporting for Singapore MAS, Chinese authorities, Hong Kong SFC, and Southeast Asian regulators

 **Technical Requirements:**
 - Integration with KYC service providers (Jumio, Onfido)